PHERAstar FSX

 Time-resolved FRET (TR-FRET) improves the FRET detection technology by introducing time-resolved fluorescence (TRF) and time-delayed detection.
 This method eliminates the short-lived background noise which can derive from scattered excitation light and autofluorescence by employing lanthanides as donor molecules.

-These long-lived fluorophores have large Stokes shifts and emission lifetimes up to milliseconds in length (compared to microseconds of classical fluorophores), enabling the application of a time delay between excitation and fluorescence detection in the microsecond range.
-This way, buffer or medium interference is significantly reduced by the long-lived fluorescence emission of the lanthanides and by the ratiometric detection of the two emission wavelengths of donor and acceptor (fig. 3).
-Because of these properties, TR-FRET offers improved stability and specificity over standard FRET and can easily be adapted for cell-based assays and/or high-throughput screenings.
+These long-lived fluorophores have large Stokes shifts, the differences in energy or wavelength between the absorbed light and the emitted light, and emission lifetimes up to milliseconds in length (compared to microseconds of classical fluorophores).
+These features enable the application of a time delay between excitation and fluorescence detection in the microsecond range.
+In this way, interference from buffer or growth medium is significantly reduced by the long-lived fluorescence emission of the lanthanides and by the ratiometric detection of the two emission wavelengths of donor and acceptor (Fig. 3).
+These distinctive features of TR-FRET offer improved stability and specificity over standard FRET and make TR-FRET easily adapted for cell-based assays and/or high-throughput screenings.
+TR-FRET is commonly used to study ligand binding to targets such as G protein coupled receptors, making it a valuable tool in receptor pharmacology and drug discovery.

-The general principle of how this technology is applied, is very similar throughout the different kit manufacturers, the most popular of which include HTRF®, LANCE® and LanthaScreenTM.
-Donor and acceptor are either covalently bound to the interacting partners or a specific antibody against each of the two targets (or tags) is labelled with either the donor or the acceptor.
+The general principle of how this technology is applied is very similar for the kits available from different manufacturers, the most popular of which include HTRF®, LANCE® and LanthaScreenTM.
+Donor and acceptor are covalently bound to the interacting partners.
+Alternatively, a specific antibody against each of the two targets (or tags) is labelled with either the donor or the acceptor.

-The major advantage of this method is that detection of the intramolecular interaction does not require physical separation from the unbound components since background signals are reduced by time-delayed detection.
-As so-called homogeneous assays, TR-FRET assays do not need in-between washing steps and can be run as simple add-and-read assays, minimising handling steps and being more convenient and less time-consuming than ELISAs.
+time-delayed detection.
+Homogeneous assays like TR-FRET do not need in-between washing steps and can be run as simple add-and-read assays, minimising handling steps, saving time and offering more convenience than ELISAs.
 Accordingly, TR-FRET can easily be adapted for high-throughput analysis of protein aggregation or protein-protein interactions.
-For further information see also: AN 286: Detection of human tau protein aggregation, AN 335: Analyze binding kinetics with HTRF and AN 388: Differential binding of ∆9-tetrahydrocannabinol derivatives to type 1 cannabinoid receptors (CB1).
+Further information and examples of these types of measurements are available in the following application notes: AN 286: Detection of human tau protein aggregation, AN 335: Analyze binding kinetics with HTRF and AN 388: Differential binding of ∆9-tetrahydrocannabinol derivatives to type 1 cannabinoid receptors (CB1).

 Fluorescence polarization (FP) is a fluorescence-based detection method that is widely used to investigate molecular interactions and binding affinity in solution.
-However, in contrast to fluorescence intensity, FP does not solely focus on the emission wavelength of a fluorophore upon excitation but also on the analysis of the polarization of the emitted light.
+However, unlike fluorescence intensity, FP does not solely focus on the emission wavelength of a fluorophore upon excitation but also involves the analysis of the polarization of the emitted light.

-As an electromagnetic wave, the electric field of light oscillates perpendicularly to the direction of propagation, determining its polarization.
-In the case of unpolarized light, the direction of this oscillation fluctuates randomly in time.
-By employing specific filters oscillation can be selected, so that all selected light waves will oscillate in a single plane, producing plane-polarized light (fig. 4).
+As an electromagnetic wave, the electric field of light oscillates perpendicularly to the direction of propagation, which determines its polarization.
+In the case of unpolarized light, the direction of this oscillation fluctuates randomly over time.
+The oscillation can be selected using specific filters to produce plane-polarized light where all the selected light waves oscillate in a single plane (Fig. 4).

 FP can be used to analyse molecular interactions and to determine binding affinity by performing binding kinetics.
-Alternatively, dissociation and enzymatic degradation assays can be measured with FP, utilising the decrease in molecular volume and subsequent increase in depolarized light as readout.
+Alternatively, dissociation and enzymatic degradation assays can be measured with FP using the decrease in molecular size and subsequent increase in depolarized light as readout.

 Using this principle, the interaction of transcription factor p53 with different DNA sequences was quantified by employing p53, fluorescently labelled DNA and competitor DNA sequences without an attached fluorophore.
 In titration experiments, the competitor DNA displaced the labelled DNA from p53 and the subsequent change in FP of labelled DNA was used to calculate the dissociation constant KD.
 You will find more information on this topic in AN 180: High-throughput protein DNA measurement using fluorescence anisotropy.
 See also AN 256: Protein-ligand binding measurements using fluorescence polarization.